20 Hidden Fees You Had No Idea You Were Paying

 Prepaid cash cards are easy and can be a good choice for kids on leaving home for the first time.
 But buyer beware.
 Says Wang, “Almost all prepaid cards come with some sort of activation fee, swipe fee, or monthly maintenance fee.
 While they may seem inconsequential at first, these fees can often pile up.”

-Know too, there are only a few prepaid cards with no fees.
+Know, too, there are only a few prepaid cards with no fees.
 Says Wang, “Only use prepaid cards when you have to, and be sure to read the fine print or do some research online regarding what fees may be potentially involved.”
-Check out the money rules finance experts teach their own kids.
+If you do have kids—or just want to learn from the smartest—check out the money rules finance experts teach their own kids.